How to measure your marketing

 Are you measuring the impact your marketing is having on your business?
 Are you delving into any of the data at your disposal to assess whether it is going well or where it can improve?

 This is a common problem we've seen across all different businesses.
 It can be a minefield knowing where to start which means marketing measurement can be neglected.
 Sometimes marketing is perceived to be 'designing a nice brochure' or 'attending an exhibition'.
 But marketing has many different functions and is much about the upfront planning and the marketing strategy as it is about the output.
 To be truly effective you need to build a long relationship with a prospect and guide them through the decision-making process to get to this point.

 So why should we measure marketing?

-I'm a huge advocate of marketing measurement and as a marketing consultant, this is one of one of my most important roles and it is very often where clients need expert help.
+At Sharp Thinking we're huge advocates of marketing measurement and as marketing consultants, this is one of our most important roles and it is very often where clients need expert help.
 There are many reasons why you need to measure your marketing which include: